-The idea of Provision Map and in staff records. this model is that staff cycle through it adding 'extra layers' at each stage until the child's needs are met.
+The idea of this model is that staff cycle through it adding 'extra layers' at each stage until the child's needs are met.
 An example of this can be found in Appendices.

 We follow Sandwell Local Authority's guidance for the identification of pupils with Special Educational Needs and Disabilities.